org-metaeffekt/metaeffekt-bom-essentials/README.md

 * Monitoring Vulnerabilities of Hardware and in correlation with Software.

 *Background:
 Some vulnerabilities only surface in combination with hardware.
-E.g. a specific hardware running a specific software configuration.*
+E.g., a specific hardware running a specific software configuration.*

 ### External References